The first step in any workflow is getting the files off of your camera and in a place where you can then view, edit and share!

 If you're interested in capitalizing on the 6gb/min transfer speed of the USB3.0, you may consider using a compact card reader.
 Here's information on which ones we highly recommend!

-**Note: The GNARBOX internal storage is currently formatted as FAT32 which has a 4GB file size limit.
-The GNARBOX 2.0 Operating System (for release in December 2018) will allow users to format their GNARBOX as exFAT allowing for larger file sizes and transfers.**
+**Note: The GNARBOX internal storage is currently formatted as FAT32 which has a 4GB file size limit.**

 What external hard drives and formats work with GNARBOX?